The Flintstones: History and production

-Jackie Gleason, creator of The Honeymooners, considered suing Hanna-Barbera Productions, but decided that he did not want to be known as "the guy who yanked Fred Flintstone off the air".
-Gleason himself was sued because The Honeymooners was similar to The Bickersons, as critics noted at the time, and the lawsuit served by Bickersons creator Philip Rapp was settled out of court.
+Jackie Gleason, creator of The Honeymooners, considered suing Hanna-Barbera Productions, but decided not to since he did not want to be known as "the guy who yanked Fred Flintstone off the air".
+Gleason was sued because The Honeymooners was similar to The Bickersons, as critics noted at the time, but the lawsuit served by Bickersons creator Philip Rapp was ultimately settled out of court.
 Another influence was noted during Hanna-Barbera's tenure at MGM, where they were in a friendly competition with fellow cartoon director Tex Avery.
-In 1955, Avery directed a cartoon entitled The First Bad Man (narrated by cowboy legend Tex Ritter).
-The cartoon concerned the rowdy antics of a bank robber in stone-age Dallas.
-Many of the sight gags from that series antedated similar situations used by Hanna-Barbera in the Flintstones series by many years.
-Some students of American animation point to this cartoon as a progenitive seed of the Flintstones.
+In 1955, Avery directed a cartoon entitled The First Bad Man, narrated by cowboy legend Tex Ritter, which was about the rowdy antics of a bank robber in stone-age Dallas.
+Many sight gags from The First Bad Man antedated similar situations used by Hanna-Barbera in The Flintstones by many years.
+Therefore, students of American animation call The First Bad Man a progenitive seed of The Flintstones.

-The concept was also antedated by the "Stone Age Cartoons" series of 12 animated cartoons released from January to September 1940 by Fleischer Studios.
-These cartoons show stone-age people doing modern things with primitive means.
-One example is "Granite Hotel" including characters such as a newsboy, telephone operator, hotel clerk, and a spoof of Edgar Bergen and Charlie McCarthy.
+The concept was also antedated by the "Stone Age Cartoons", a series of 12 animated cartoons which Fleischer Studios released from January to September 1940.
+These cartoons show stone-age people doing modern things with primitive means, such as "Granite Hotel" including characters such as a newsboy, telephone operator, hotel clerk, and a spoof of Edgar Bergen and Charlie McCarthy.

 Barbera explained that selling the show to a network and sponsors was not an easy task.

-When the series went into production, the working title The Flagstones was changed, possibly to avoid confusion with the Flagstons, characters in the comic strip Hi and Lois.
+When the series entered production, the working title The Flagstones was changed, possibly to avoid confusion with the Flagstons, the main characters in the comic strip Hi and Lois.
 After spending a brief period in development as The Gladstones (GLadstone being a Los Angeles telephone exchange at the time), Hanna-Barbera settled upon The Flintstones, and the idea of the Flintstones having a child from the start was discarded, with Fred and Wilma starting out as a childless couple.
 However, some early Flintstones merchandise, such as a 1961 Little Golden Book, included "Fred Jr".

-Despite the animation and fantasy setting, the series was initially aimed at adult audiences, which was reflected in the comedy writing, that as noted, resembled the average primetime sitcoms of the era, with the usual family issues resolved with a laugh at the end of each episode, as well as the inclusion of a laugh track.
-Hanna and Barbera hired many writers from the world of live-action, including two of Jackie Gleason's writers, Herbert Finn and Sydney Zelinka, as well as relative newcomer Joanna Lee, while still using traditional animation story men such as Warren Foster and Michael Maltese.
+Despite the animation and fantasy setting, the series was initially aimed at adult audiences.
+This was reflected in the comedy, which resembled the primetime sitcoms of the era, with family issues resolved at the end of each episode, as well as the inclusion of a laugh track.
+Hanna and Barbera hired many writers from live-action, including two of Jackie Gleason's writers, Herbert Finn and Sydney Zelinka, as well as relative newcomer Joanna Lee.
+However, they still used traditional animation writers, such as Warren Foster and Michael Maltese.